 Meanwhile, Herodotos's presentation of the Persians is very different, which you can use to discuss what Herodotos wanted us to think about the Persians and the role he saw them as playing in this war.

 After that, you could discuss how and why the two depictions are different and what this means for their two different perspectives on differences between Greeks and Persians.

-- Use these similarities or differences to make an argument about (a) the agenda of the primary source author and how it compares to the agenda of the filmmakers, and (b) the ways this historical event is used by others to present their own ideas, and what this tells us about the shape and meaning of this event's impact and legacy on history. - Please take note: This essay is about the agenda of the primary source author as much as the filmmakers'.
+- Use these similarities or differences to make an argument about (a) the agenda of the primary source author and how it compares to the agenda of the filmmakers in relation to gender, and (b) the ways this historical event is used by others to present their own ideas, and what this tells us about the shape and meaning of this event's impact and legacy on history. - Please take note: This essay is about the agenda of the primary source author as much as the filmmakers'.
 Do not use the source to "fact check" the film and list what it got "wrong".
 You must consider the primary source to be at least as skewed, manipulative, and agenda-driven as the film. - On a separate "Works Discussed" page after your essay, list the title of film, year, director, stars and studio.
 Then list the book or books you drew your written evidence from, using standard citation style.
-The references to the primary source must also be properly cited in the text as usual. - Some possibilities for the film and sources option include, but are not limited to, the following.
+The references to the primary source must also be properly cited in the text as usual.

+Some possibilities for the film and sources option are listed on the course website on the Images Essay page.
+Note: This is a general list of films set in the ancient world; not all of these relate to gender.
 Links to most of these primary sources can be found on the ancient texts page on my website.